 However, this aspect of the draft law has aroused concern among academics.

 “It’s natural for administrative departments to strengthen their management, but it is worth discussing whether strengthening the intellectual property administrative agencies’ direct enforcement of intellectual property rights is in line with the 2018 institutional reform objectives to separate intellectual property administrative power from enforcement power,” said Li Shunde, a researcher at the Law Institute of the Chinese Academy of Social Sciences.

 For over 10 years, scholars such as Li have called for the separation of intellectual property administration and enforcement and have even submitted reform proposals.
-But their calls have fallen on deaf ears.
+But their calls have received few positive responses.
 It was not until March 2018, when the State Council launched a new round of institutional reform, that patent administration and enforcement powers were separated.

 The reform plan adopted at the annual meeting of the National People’s Congress in March 2018 proposed that SIPO should be reorganized and administered by the State Administration for Market Supervision, integrating the responsibilities of a number of related offices under one umbrella.
 In a statement, State Councilor Wang Yong said that the main responsibilities of the reorganized SIPO are to protect intellectual property rights, promote the construction of an intellectual property protection system, register trademarks, patents, geographical indications of origin, and guide the enforcement of trademark and patent laws.